yaelbh/qiskit-sympy-provider/README.md

 # QISKit simulators based on Sympy

-This module contains [QISKit](https://www.qiskit.org/) simulators whose backends are written in Sympy.
-These simulators simulate a quantum circuit on a classical computer.
+This module contains [QISKit](https://www.qiskit.org/) simulators with Sympy backends.
+The simulators simulate a quantum circuit on a classical computer.

 ## Installation